-BWR is supplied at 66kV via three 66kV circuits that originate from Ringwood Terminal Station (RWTS), Boronia Zone Substation (BRA) and a three legged line from RWTS to Bayswater & Croydon.
+BWR is supplied at 66kV via three 66kV circuits that originate from Ringwood Terminal Station (RWTS), Boronia Zone Substation (BRA) and a three-legged line from RWTS to Bayswater and Croydon.

-The location of BWR within the AusNet Services distribution network is as shown in Figure 1.
+The location of BWR within the AusNet distribution network is as shown in the figure below.

-Figure 1: BWR location within AusNet Services distribution network
+Figure 1: BWR location within AusNet distribution network